 - salt

-- Peel the hard-boiled eggs and slice the eggs in half.
+Slice the eggs in half.
 Shred the smoked salmon into smaller bits.
-Add the salmon and the sliced eggs to a small baking dish.
-Sprinkle with 2 tablespoons of the freshly chopped parsley and a pinch of pepper and salt.
+Add both to a small baking dish.
+Sprinkle with half of the chopped parsley.
+Season with pepper and salt.

-- Add the unsalted butter and a pinch of pepper, salt and nutmeg to a large saucepan.
+Add the unsalted butter to a large saucepan.
+Season with pepper, salt and nutmeg .
 Place this over medium-high heat for 2 minutes.
 Then add the flour to the melted butter.

-- Stir the flour and butter well and let this mixture bake for another minute.
+Stir the flour and butter well.
+Let this mixture bake for another minute.

-- Add half of the grated cheese and then gradually pour in the milk.
+Stir in half of the grated cheese.
+Gradually pour in the milk.

-- Keep stirring the white sauce very well until it starts to thicken little.
-Then take the sauce off the heat and stir in the rest of the freshly chopped parsley.
+Keep stirring the white sauce until it starts to thicken.
+Then take the sauce off the heat.
+Stir in the rest of the chopped parsley.
 Ladle the sauce on top of the eggs and smoked salmon in the baking dish.

-- Sprinkle with the rest of the grated cheese.
-Grill the eggs for 6 to 8 minutes or until the top has browned nicely.
-Then remove the dish from the grill and let it cool for 2 minutes.
-Divide the eggs and salmon over plates and serve warm.
+Sprinkle with the rest of the grated cheese.
+Grill the eggs for 6 to 8 minutes.
+The top should be browned nicely.
+Then remove the dish from the grill.
+Let it cool for 2 minutes.
+Divide the eggs and salmon over plates.
+Serve warm.

 Easy Smoked Salmon & Eggs au Gratin – KitchenAid Cook Processor